Dallas Buyers Club: Plot

 In 1985, promiscuous Dallas electrician and rodeo cowboy Ron Woodroof is diagnosed with HIV/AIDS and told that he has about 30 days to live.
-At first, he refuses to accept the diagnosis until he remembers having unprotected sex with a prostitute who was an intravenous drug user.
+At first, he refuses to accept the diagnosis until he remembers having unprotected sex with a prostitute who was an IV drug user.
 Woodroof's family and friends ostracize him, mistakenly assuming he contracted AIDS from gay sex.
 He is fired from his job and evicted from his home.
-His doctor, Eve Saks, tells him an antiretroviral drug called zidovudine (AZT)—the only drug yet approved for testing in human clinical trials by the FDA—is thought to prolong the life of AIDS patients.
-Saks informs him that half of the trial patients receive the drug and the other half a placebo since this is the only way to determine if the drug works.
+His doctor, Eve Saks, tells him an antiretroviral drug called AZT—the only drug yet approved for testing in human clinical trials by the FDA—is thought to prolong the life of AIDS patients.
+Saks informs him that half of the trial patients receive the drug and the other half receive a placebo, since this is the only way to determine whether the drug works.

 Woodroof bribes a hospital worker to get him AZT, which, exacerbated by his cocaine and alcohol abuse, causes his health to deteriorate.
-Recuperating in the hospital, he meets Rayon, a drug-addicted, HIV-positive trans woman he is initially hostile toward.
+Recuperating in the hospital, he meets Rayon, a drug-addicted, HIV-positive trans woman, whom he is initially hostile toward.
 As his health worsens, he drives to a makeshift Mexican hospital to get more AZT.
 The facility is run by an American, Dr. Vass, whose medical license was revoked because his work with people with AIDS had violated US regulations.
-Vass warns Woodroof against AZT, telling him it is "poisonous."
-Instead, he prescribes a cocktail of drugs and nutritional supplements centered on ddC and the protein peptide T, which are not yet approved for use in the United States by the FDA.
+Vass warns Woodroof against AZT, calling it "poisonous."
+Instead, he prescribes a cocktail of drugs and nutritional supplements centered on ddC and the protein peptide T, which are not yet approved for use in the USA by the FDA.
 Three months later, Woodroof finds his health much improved and realizes he could make money by importing the drugs and selling them to other HIV-positive patients.
 He is able to get the drugs over the border by masquerading as a priest with cancer and claiming they are for personal use.
 Dr. Saks starts to notice the adverse effects of AZT, but her supervisor, Dr. Sevard, tells her the trials cannot be discontinued.